0x20/hackerspace-blueprint/3-meetings.md

 Most decisions don't require a rigid structure but we need a rigid structure to fall back on when there is extreme conflict that divides the space or when people don't agree on how a decision is made.
 In such cases, a consensus-based system is used in order to re-unite the space.

 In short; the topic needs to be put on the agenda three days the first meeting.
 During the first meeting, a decision needs 100% consensus.
-If no decision is made, a second meeting is sheduled where a decision on a topic only requires 80% consensus, so a decision is made when 20% or less members object.
-If no decision is made, a third meeting is sheduled where a decision is made using the "point system", an over-complicated system where a decision will always be made.
+If no decision is made, a second meeting is scheduled where a decision on a topic only requires 80% consensus, so a decision is made when 20% or less members object.
+If no decision is made, a third meeting is scheduled where a decision is made using the "point system", an over-complicated system where a decision will always be made.

 | PLAN/TIME                       | ACTION                                                      | DECISION       |
 | ------------------------------- |:-----------------------------------------------------------:| --------------:|